lasso

 Absolute error tolerance used to determine the convergence of the

-ADMM Algorithm, specified as the
+ADMM Algorithm, specified as a

 positive scalar.
 The algorithm converges when successive estimates of